ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

     ## $ lcBase  <dbl> -0.75635379, -0.75635379, -1.36248959, -1.07480752, 1.03540568, 0.14158780, -0.66934241, 0.7…
     ## $ lcAge   <dbl> 0.11420370, 0.08141387, -0.10090768, 0.26373543, -0.22874106, 0.04751232, 0.11420370, 0.4178…

 The `glimpse()` output helps clarify there were 59 unique participants in this study.
 If you use the `count()` function, you’ll find `\(n = 28\)` are in the placebo condition, and the remaining `\(n = 31\)` got the active treatment.
 The data, both `epilepsy` and `ep4`, also contain information from the baseline assessment.
 The `Base` column has the epileptic seizure counts during the 8-week period before the baseline assessment.
 Bear in mind the counts in the `count` column were for a 2-week period, which means we’d expect the values in `Base` to be at least 4 times larger than those in `count`.
 But since they’re all seizure counts, we’d still expect the two variables to have a strong positive correlation.
-The other baseline covariate in the data, and considered by Thall & Vail ([1990](#ref-thall1990some)), is age measured in years (`Age`).
+The other baseline covariate in the data, which was also considered by Thall & Vail ([1990](#ref-thall1990some)), is age measured in years (`Age`).
 The **brms** package also includes standardized version of these variables in the `zBase` and `zAge` columns.
 Thall and Vail, however, used log-transformed versions of these variables, which is what we’ll do in this blog post.
 Thus, our new variable `lcBase` is the log-transformed and mean-centered version of `Base`, and `lcAge` is the log-transformed and mean-centered version of `Age`.

-Since it can be difficult to think in terms of the mean values of log-transformed variables, here are what the means of those log-transformed values are, when exponentiated back into their original metric[^3].
+Since it can be difficult to think in terms of the mean values of log-transformed variables, here are what the means of those log-transformed values are, when exponentiated back into their original metric.[^3]

 ``` r
 ep4 %>%